symptomnavi.ch

 Or you notice...

-For a while now:
+For some time now:

 What you can do for yourself...